rrgmc/svcinit/README.md

 ## Real world example - Kubernetes

-The `github.com/rrgmc/svcinit/v3/k8sinit` package contains a Kubernetes service initialization pattern, which is the same as the above real world example.
+The `github.com/rrgmc/svcinit/v3/k8sinit` package contains a Kubernetes service initialization pattern, which is an abstraction of same thing the above real world example does.

 Full example source code in the [k8sinit/sample](k8sinit/sample/) folder.